Consistori del Gay Saber: Character and legacy

 The Consistori, in its nostalgic attempt to preserve what had gone out of style, is often credited with fostering a monotonous form of poetry devoid of vibrance and feeling.
-Partly, however, this can be blamed on the Inquisition and the fear of being labelled immoral or, worse, a heretic.
-Courtly love, with all its adulterous and extramarital connotations, was a rarer theme with troubadours associated with Toulouse than religious themes, especially Marian.
+Courtly love, with some adulterous and extramarital connotations, was a rarer theme with troubadours associated with Toulouse than religious themes, especially Marian.
 Even on religious themes, however, their work lacks the "force" of the last troubadours of the thirteenth century, like Cerverí de Girona, who wrote much on such themes.
 The Toulousains lacked originality and for that reason their accomplishments have been undervalued by later generations.
 Their isolation and their classicism cut them off from the literary movements giving life to other vernaculars, such as the dolce stil novo and the Renaissance in Italian and the work of Ausiàs March in Catalan.

 Martí de Riquer is highly critical of the escòla poetica de Tolosa, which he charges with a thematically severely limited, weighed down by a narrow conception of art and imposing strictures governing poetic form and content, negatively influencing Catalan poetry by exporting occitanisms (until Italian trends wafted over the western Mediterranean sea routes to rejuvenate it), and sustaining an outmoded literary language.
 He compares it to French neoclassicism and its "tyranny of the monotonous alexandrine".

 It is the inspiration for Friedrich Nietzsche's The Gay Science, 1882.
 It is the namesake of the Italian folk group Gai Saber.